 It’s normal and natural for a dog to bark.
 However, constant barking or whining isn't normal dog behaviour.
 It can be annoying and upsetting for you and your neighbours.
 If you’re out a lot or you’re just used to the noise you might not realise just how bad it is.

 Your neighbour could make a complaint to the council if your dog's barking is disturbing them or causing a nuisance.
-If they do receive a complaint the complaint will be investigated by the council.
+If they do receive a complaint it will be investigated by the council.

-We may try to resolve the problem by mediating between you and the complainants, but if this is unsuccessful and the local authority is satisfied that the noise amounts to a statutory nuisance, it will serve you with an abatement notice requiring the noise to be reduced to an acceptable level.
+We can help you to resolve the problem by discussing the issue with you and the person making the complaint.
+If this doesn't work and the Council agrees that the noise amounts to a statutory nuisance, it will serve you with a notice requiring the noise to be reduced to an acceptable level.

 If you fail to comply with an abatement notice, you could face prosecution and, if convicted, a fine of up to £5000.

-If the problem does reach this stage then you should seek professional advice to help stop of reduce the barking.
+If the problem does reach this stage then you should seek professional advice to help stop or reduce the barking.
 Please refer to our training section.